How to Become an Engineering Manager - Education & Certifications

 Step One: Earn a Bachelor’s Degree (Four Years)

-After graduating from high school, aspiring engineering managers will need to earn a bachelor’s degree.
-While some choose to specialize in a particular area of engineering (mechanical, chemical, etc.), the most linear path to this profession is to major in engineering management.
+After graduating from high school, aspiring engineering managers must earn a bachelor’s degree.
+While some choose to specialize in a particular engineering area (mechanical, chemical, etc.), the most linear path to this profession is to major in engineering management.
 In any case, it’s important that the program must be accredited by the Accreditation Board for Engineering and Technology (ABET).

 Admissions requirements for undergraduate programs will vary from school to school, but generally include some combination of the following: a competitive high school GPA (3.0 or greater); SAT and/or ACT scores; letters of recommendation; and a personal statement.